-4. Priority is given to address change in the ecological character of one or more designated Ramsar Sites including Sites on the Montreux Record (pursuant to Recommendation 4.8 on Change in ecological character of Ramsar sites).
-However, a RAM may also address such issues at candidate Ramsar Sites but should generally not be used for other non-urgent purposes, such as

-- i. for sites that are facing problems similar to those at many other Ramsar Sites; - ii. where the RAM report may be of use for many other wetlands; or - iii. where the RAM can add value to existing knowledge on how to address the described challenges.
+- 4. Priority is given to address change in the ecological character of one or more designated Ramsar Sites including Sites on the Montreux Record (pursuant to Recommendation 4.8 on Change in ecological character of Ramsar sites).
+However, a RAM may also address such issues at more than one Ramsar Site and at undesignated candidate Ramsar Sites but should generally not be used for other non-urgent purposes, such as initial scoping of sites for future designationser other wetlands.
+COP13 instructed the Secretariat (Resolution XIII.11, paragraph 11), to prioritize the application of a RAM: - for sites that are facing problems similar to those at many other Ramsar Sites; - ii. where the RAM report may be of use for many other wetlands; or - where the RAM can add value to existing knowledge on how to address the described challenges.